hotschedules/slate/source/includes/bodhiagent/agentoverview.md

 **The IoT Platform is built on open standards and integrates with:**

 * In-store data sources, such as POS systems, equipment, scheduling systems (e.g. HotSchedules) and sensors (e.g., thermometers, energy meters, batteries, HVAC)
-* Near-store apps (e.g. Yelp, weather data, traffic data, Facebook) and
+* Near-store apps (e.g. Yelp, weather data, traffic data, Facebook)
 * Above-store apps such as inventory management, ordering systems (e.g.Macromatix), accounting) and other internet connected services